Home / Swallowtail (Papilionidae) / Western Tiger Swallowtail (Papilio rutulus)

 Quick Facts

-Lifespan of adults 6-14 days
+Lifespan of Adults Ranges from 6-14 days.

 Did You Know?